Cycling South Africa: the complete guide and itinerary (40k words!)

 Can you cycle through the Kruger National Park and other game reserves in South Africa?

 The short answer is no, you can’t.
 Most if not all the game reserves in South Africa don’t allow cyclists in.
-The reasons are pretty obvious as there are dangerous animals like elephants, hippos and cape buffaloes around.
-Usually, there’s a manned gate and the guards will block any cyclist from accessing.
+The reasons are pretty obvious as there are dangerous animals like elephants, hippos, and cape buffaloes around.
+Usually, there’s a manned gate and the guards will block any cyclist from accessing it.

 Geography of South Africa – Mountains, Hills, and Deserts